lmeunier/flask-compressor/README.rst

         assets=[Asset('/* some CSS properties */')],
         inline_template='<style type="{mimetype}">{content}</style>',
         linked_template='<link type="{mimetype}" rel="stylesheet" href="{url}">',
-        mimetype='text/css'
+        mimetype='text/css',
+        extension='css'
     )

 You can now render your bundle in your template, and either add the content inline or linked to an external file.

-Two helper classes are provided with Flask-Compressor with defaults values for templates (inline and linked) and the mimetype:
+Two helper classes are provided with Flask-Compressor with defaults values for templates (inline and linked), the mimetype and the extension:

 - `flask.ext.compressor.CSSBundle` (for CSS content)
 - `flask.ext.compressor.JSBundle` (for JavaScript code)